-The DIO Pattern Generator is fully configured for the measurement, so it can supply the stimulus-clock.
+The DIO Pattern Generator is fully configured for the measurement, so it can supply the stimulusclock.

-CSELECT2 ; select slot2 CC1 ; connect output
+CSELECT2 ; select slot2

+CC1 ; connect output

 CCONT1 ; set module in continuous generating mode: settle loop counter and measurement loop counter values are "don't care"

-CSELECTO : select the DIO in slot 0
+CSELECT0 ; select the DIO in slot 0

 CCONT1

-Next start the measurement:
+Next start the measureme ent:

-TEST_CARDS0,2 ; use the module in slot 0 (card0) first after that use the module in slot 2 communicate with the module slots.
+TEST_CARDS0,2 ; use the module in slot 0 (card0) first after that use the module in slot 2 TEST_STATUS1,1 (card2) ; start test with the 33MHz backplane clock on to make it possible to communicate with the module slots.